WilloIzCitron/yuukasport/README.md

 # Overview
-This is a live wallpaper of Yuuka (Track ver.), also this repository forked from Xenon257R's Wallpapers from their Wallpaper Engine. because lack of permission, they can took down either contribute if can! this can be supported on Lively(untested)
+This is a live wallpaper of Yuuka (Track ver.). because lack of permission, they can took down either contribute if can! this can be supported on Lively(untested)

 # How to